By specialist Paula

 The drive to your desert camp takes about three hours and most of the trip is on well-marked, paved roads through stony scrubland, passing stands of feathery palms and sunbaked small towns.
 But, following our detailed directions, you’ll eventually reach a tiny nameless cluster of buildings that’s comprised mostly of shops that service tires.

-After just under an hour, I finally came upon my ultimate destination — 1,000 Nights Desert Camp.
+After just under an hour, we finally came upon our destination — 1,000 Nights Desert Camp.
 With an outdoor dining area and even a swimming pool, it’s a comfortable base for exploring the desert and you can indulge in any number of activities, from riding on a camel to dune-bashing.

 Goats and souqs in Nizwa